radar/guides/gem-development.md

     2 scenarios (1 failed, 1 passed)
     4 steps (1 failed, 3 passed)

-The second and third are still failing because we haven't defined the `group` task for them.
+The second and third are still failing because we haven't defined the `pluralize` task for them.
 This time rather than defining a task that takes an argument, we'll define a task that reads in the value from an option passed to the task.
-To define the `group` task we use this code in `Foodie::CLI`:
+To define the `pluralize` task we use this code in `Foodie::CLI`:

     desc "pluralize", "Pluralizes a word"